 We have developed online information sessions (offered in late Summer and Fall 2019) to help prospective applicants get detailed information about the admissions process and program details.
-Schedule of information sessions will be posted by May 2019.
+Schedule of information sessions are posted on the PhD Admissions Info Session Page.

 Applicants must have completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see the minimum international education requirements.